Pillar-Biosciences-Inc/methylation/README.md

 ```

 ## Prepare the genomes
-The pipeline requires both C->T (forward strand amplicons) and G->A (reverse strand amplicons) converted genome references available.
-The following set of lines shows how one can download and create these references for this pipeline:
+Since our panel is designed to have amplicons with forward and reverse strand amplification (irrespective of the direction of the gene on the genome), we need to ensure that both forward (C->T) and reverse (G->A) strand bisulfite converted genomes references are available.
+The easiest way to create these references for the pipeline is to use bismark's genome preparation utility (`bismark_genome_preparation`).
+Feel free to supply N/2 threads for N available threads on your hardware using the `--parallel` option.
+The `bismark_genome_preparation` launches 2 instances of indexing and passes the input threads as is to both instances.
 ```
 # Download the genomes
 (seq 1 22; echo -e "X\nY\nM") | xargs -I CHROM -P 4 wget https://hgdownload.soe.ucsc.edu/goldenPath/hg19/chromosomes/chrCHROM.fa.gz